andrew-d/MarkovHN/README.md

 Inspired by [this tweet](https://twitter.com/tqbf/status/354653565169569792), I created a simple Markov generator and a scraper for a user's HN comments.
 Deliberately left out so I don't get yelled at: the bot that posts these comments to HN.

-Comment data from tptacek is included :-)
+Comment data from tptacek and patio11 are included :-)

 # Usage